Tutorial 4: Selection and highlighting

 To begin an interactive selection, you must instantiate an operator and make it active to the HPS::View object.
 For applicatons that host multiple views, be aware that a single instance of an operator can only be attached to one view.
 For this example, we will use the HPS::HighlightOperator to select the shell pictured in the image above.
 This is a pre-built operator available as part of the Visualize library and operates upon a simple mouse click.
 Note that all operators work at the entity level only.

 Note that you are not required to use one of the pre-built operators.
 You can define your own custom operator with any type of functionality as long as it derives from the HPS::Operator base class.
-For more information on custom operators, see section 6.2 of the programming guide.
+For more information on custom operators, see this section of the Programming Guide.

 Whatever type of operator you end up using, note that the operator will remain active until it is explicitly detached.
 Multiple operators can also be active on a HPS::View simultaneously, and events are passed between each of them until they are consumed.